Christian Home School

 Oakland School

 The school had plenty of clear ground and wooded area close by.
-The children played games as baseball, hide and seek, running races, bobby jacks, hopscotch, cowboys and Indians dodge ball, jump rope, and other activities.
-In the early 1950s the Parent Teacher Association designated a committee to go to the school board to ask for playground equipment for the children.
-The request was granted and a swing, slide and a merry-go-round were installed.
+The children played games such as baseball, hide and seek, running races, bobby jacks, hopscotch, cowboys and Indians dodgeball, jump rope, and other activities.
+In the early 1950s, the Parent Teacher Association designated a committee to go to the school board to ask for playground equipment for the children.
+The request was granted and a swing, slide, and merry-go-round were installed.
 A daily exercise done by all of the community children was walking to and from school.
-Until the new Oakland Elementary school was built, the students went home for lunch or brought a bag lunch to school.
+Until the new Oakland Elementary School was built, the students went home for lunch or brought a bag lunch to school.
 On special occasions, the class members would bring hot dogs with all the fixings, potato chips, cookies, kool-aid, and so forth to have a class party.
-At other times they would bring can milk, sugar, eggs, flavor to make and freeze ice cream (made by Mary Wilson-Copeland).
+At other times they would bring canned milk, sugar, eggs, and flavor to make and freeze ice cream (made by Mary Wilson-Copeland).

 Some of the teachers who taught at the school were: Ms. Lena Bonds, Ms. Mary S Lawrence, Ms. Dorothy Diggs, Mrs. Evelyn K Chapman, Ms. Ruth Steward, Ms. Clara Lee, Mr. Lindwood Edwards, Rev. Willie F. Evans (Principal), George Lewis Cowling, Ms. Ira D. Johnson, Ms. Simons (Principal), and others.